AndiDog/workboard/README.md

 make server-watch
 ```

+To debug in Visual Studio Code, create a regular Go launch configuration with `"program": "server/main.go"`.
+Cancel the `make server-watch` command and instead run or debug the server from the editor.

 ### Client

 Ensure your browser trusts the CA certificate (`test-pki/ca/ca.crt`) or else you'll get errors (gRPC request fails in browser, server logs something like `http: TLS handshake error from 127.0.0.1:57598: remote error: tls: unknown certificate authority`).